FelixBach/SENClass/README.md

 # SENClass - Processing of Sentinel-1 data

+This package is based on a project from the M.Sc Geoinformatics in the module "GEOG 419 II- Modullare Programmierung in der FE" from the Friedrich-Schiller-Universität Jena and was developed by Felix Bachmann and Anastasiia Vynohradova.
+With SENCLass a random forest classification can be performed.

 ## Installation

 The easiest way to install the package is via a Conda environment.
 To do so follow these steps: